PocketBun Differences From PocketBase

 • Existing client SDK usage should continue to work with the same API base paths (/api/, /_/).

-6. If you embed PocketBun programmatically, prefer JSVM-compatible naming.
+6. If you embed PocketBun programmatically, prefer server-side JavaScript package API names.

 7. Run a migration smoke test before deploying.